 There are different types of child care depending on the amount of time needed, so this can also help decide which service best suits you.

-It's also helpful to start getting familiar with child care practices and standards. is a good place to begin.
-It replaces Child Care Finder as the government's online tool for finding local child care services and has a lot of child care tips and as well.
+It's also helpful to start getting familiar with child care practices and standards.
+Starting Blocks is a good place to begin.
+It replaces Child Care Finder as the government's online tool for finding local child care services and has a lot of child care tips and information for parents and carers as well.
 Click on the globe icon for translations.

 How much child care costs is also an important consideration.